The Data Protection Officer (DPO) is an important part of the legal framework created by the General Data Protection Regulation (GDPR).

 Yes, an organisation may designate a DPO on a voluntary basis.
 In this case, the requirements under Articles 37 to 39 GDPR apply to his or her designation, position and tasks as if the designation had been mandatory.
 Thus, there is no difference in status between DPOs designated on a mandatory basis and DPOs designated on a voluntary basis.

-7. What are the required professional qualities?
+7. What are the professional qualities required?

 The DPO shall be designated on the basis of professional qualities and, in particular, expert knowledge of data protection law and practices and the ability to fulfil his or her tasks.